North Korea Warned: Trump Says US ‘Patience Is Over,’ Pushes For ‘Determined Response’ Against Nuclear Program

-President Donald Trump voiced his frustration at the the lack of progress diplomatic talks and economic sanctions have had on the Kim Jong-Un regime in North Korea with regard to the Asian nation’s nuclear program and continuing ballistic missile tests.
-Speaking alongside South Korea President Moon Jae-in, Trump declared that US “patience is over” and urged the international community to confront North Korea with a “determined response.”
+President Donald Trump voiced his frustration at the the lack of progress that diplomatic talks and economic sanctions have had on the Kim Jong-un regime in North Korea with regard to the Asian nation’s nuclear program and continuing ballistic missile tests.
+Speaking alongside South Korea President Moon Jae-in, Trump declared that U.S. “patience is over” and urged the international community to confront North Korea with a “determined response.”

-In welcoming South Korea’s president, Moon Jae-in, to the White House, President Donald Trump, according to The Guardian, doubled down on his labeling of Kim Jong-Un’s government a “brutal regime,” the same charge he made subsequent to the death of University of Virginia student Otto Warmbier, who died within days of being returned to the United States in a vegetative state, a state acquired, according to allegations, by his treatment while a prisoner of North Korea for over a year.
+In welcoming South Korea’s president, Moon Jae-in, to the White House, President Donald Trump, according to The Guardian, doubled down on his labeling of Kim Jong-un’s government as a “brutal regime,” the same charge he made subsequent to the death of University of Virginia student Otto Warmbier, who died within days of being returned to the United States in a vegetative state, a state acquired, according to allegations, by his treatment while a prisoner of North Korea for over a year.

 “Together, we are facing the threat of the reckless and brutal regime in North Korea.
 The nuclear and ballistic missile programs of that regime require a determined response,” Trump said.